HMS Alecto (1839): Construction

 She was ordered on 25 February 1839 from Chatham Dockyard with her keel laid in July.
 She was launched about two months later on 7 September.
 Following her launch she was towed to Limehouse to have her boilers and machinery fitted.
-She returned to Chatham and was completed for sea on 12 December 1839 at a initial cost of £27,268 including the machinery cost of £10,700.
+She returned to Chatham and was completed for sea on 12 December 1839 at an initial cost of £27,268 including the machinery cost of £10,700.

-Commissioned Service
+Commissioned service

 First Commission

 She was commissioned on 26 October 1839 under the command of Lieutenant William Hoseason, RN for service in the Mediterranean.
 She returned to Home Waters at Portsmouth.
-In March 1845 she participated in a series of trials with her near sister the screw driven HMS Rattler.
+In March 1845 she participated in a series of trials with her near sister the screw-driven HMS Rattler.
 On 3 April, the first of three tug of wars took place.
 Alecto and Rattler were joined by a hawser stern to stern.
 The weather was perfectly calm.
-Rattlers engine developed 300 indicated horsepower where as Alectos only reached 141 IHP.
+The engine of the Rattler developed 300 indicated horsepower whereas Alecto could only reached 141 IHP.
 The result was Rattler towed Alecto astern at 2.8 knots.
 She paid off at Woolwich on 24 April 1845.
 She was refitted and reboilered at Woolwich at a cost of £18,110 for fitting and £10,073 for boilers.

 Second Commission

-She commissioned on 10 November 1845 under the command of Lieutenant Francis William Austen, RN for service on the east coast of South America.
-Commander Vincent Amcotts Massingberd, RN took command on 17 November 1846 for the North America and West Indies Station.
+She commissioned on 10 November 1845 under the command of Lieutenant Francis William Austen, RN, for service on the east coast of South America.
+Commander Vincent Amcotts Massingberd, RN, took command on 17 November 1846 for the North America and West Indies Station.
 She returned to Home Waters paying off at Woolwich on 22 June 1849.
 She was re-engined at Woolwich at a cost of £10,073.